Seehund18/role-auth-app/README.md

 - **JUnit 5**, **Mockito**, **Testcontainers** for testing
 - **Docker** for integration tests with Testcontainers and local deployment

+Some implementation insights:
+- No ACL libs were used (no Spring Security).
+Implemented authorization through AOP and custom annotation
+- Passwords are hashed and salted with PBKDF2 algorithm before stored in DB
+- Authentication implemented with a use of JWT tokens with some user data, which is used later in authorization
+- For frontend implemented sign in page, profile page with available endpoints and business page with response from business endpoints

 ### Project structure

 - backend code can be found at `backend/src/main`